Roasted Cauliflower and Chickpeas with Herby Tahini

 • Preheat the oven to 425 degrees F.

-• For the herby tahini, mince the garlic clove in the bowl of a food processor.
-Add the tahini, parsley and cilantro, scallions, lemon juice, salt and water and process until combined and smooth.
+• For the herby tahini, puree the garlic, tahini, parsley and cilantro, scallions, lemon juice, salt and water in a food processor until combined and smooth.
+You want it to have a thick, but slowly pourable/spoonable consistency.
+Add a little more water as needed.

 • Drizzle the roasted cauliflower and chickpeas with herby tahini.
 Sprinkle with chopped parsley and cilantro.